 Following the Government’s recommendation for all schools to review its governance procedures and move to a skills-based structure, Bright Tribe has developed an innovative model of governance to ensure each academy is accountable for its decisions and that the best outcomes are available for students.

 The Trust’s governance framework consists of the Trust Board, its various sub-committees, regional Accountability, Review and Challenge (ARC) groups and school-led Drive teams, to establish a professional and fit for purpose structure with a clear remit.

 Trust Governance Structure

 The main purpose of the governance structure is to drive school improvement and improve the outcomes for the children and young people within our academy.
 Representatives with high quality skill sets and experience will sit on the appropriate groups within the structure and reporting will be clear and rigorous.

 Drive teams provide local governance for each academy within each region and act as a vehicle for driving school improvement at academy level through the direction of the academy Rapid Improvement Report (RIR) and regional ARC Group.
 The Drive team holds the Principal to account and reports to the Accountability Review and Challenge group through a National Leader in Governance.

-The Accountability Review and Challenge (ARC) group provides quality assurance, support and holds the Regional Executive Principal to account.
+The Accountability Review and Challenge (ARC) group provides regional quality assurance and accountability.
+This group holds the Regional Executive Principal to account.
 This group operates regionally across each hub, meets once a term and reports directly to the Trust Board.
 A member of the Trust board sits on this group.